Free, Fair, & Regular Elections: Country Studies — Azerbaijan

 Azerbaijan lies at the crossroads between Europe and Asia.
 As such, its history has been influenced from all directions: Arabia, the Caucasus, Central Asia, Iran, the Ottoman Empire, and Russia.
 Before being forcibly incorporated into the Soviet Union in 1921, Azerbaijan established the first democratic republic in the Muslim world, which existed from 1918 to 1920.

-The country regained independence in August 1991.
-Until then, Azerbaijan's population was mixed, with large Armenian and Russian communities and smaller groups from around the Caucasus.
-A major conflict over the Nagorno-Karabakh region between Armenians and Azeris led to the mass migration of Azeris and Armenians across borders.
-Azerbaijan lost one-fifth of its territory as Nagorno-Karabakh declared itself independent and Armenian forces seized surrounding territory.
+The country regained independence in August 1991 as the Soviet Union was collapsing.
+Until then, Azerbaijan's population was diverse, with large Armenian and Russian populations.
+A conflict over the Nagorno-Karabakh region between Armenians and Azeris resulted in mass migration of Azeris and Armenians across borders.
+Azerbaijan lost one-fifth of its territory after Nagorno-Karabakh declared itself independent and Armenian forces, backed by Russia, seized surrounding territory for a land corridor.
+Active hostilities have ceased (although with some flare-ups), but the international status of Nagorno-Karabakh remains unresolved.

 |Before being forcibly incorporated into the Soviet Union in 1921, Azerbaijan established the first democratic republic in the Muslim world, which existed from 1918 to 1920.|

-From the First Kingdom to the Arabic Conquests
+From the First Kingdom to the 20th Century

 The First Democratic Republic in the Muslim World

-The overthrow of the Russian tsar in 1917 and the end of World War I gave Azeris the opportunity to establish their long-held dream of national independence.
-The Azerbaijan Democratic Republic was established in 1918, guided by the ideas of Mammad Amin Rasulzade, leader of the Musavat Party, which aimed to establish an independent Azeri state.
-The constitution established a parliamentary system of government with universal suffrage, including for women, making Azerbaijan the first democracy in the Muslim world.
+The overthrow of the Russian tsar in 1917 and the end of World War I in 1918 gave Azeris the opportunity to establish their long-held aspiration of national independence.
+The Azerbaijan Democratic Republic was established in 1918 under the leadership of Mammad Amin Rasulzade, who had created the Musavat Party in 1911 on a platform of Western liberal values.
+From 1918-20, Azerbaijan was the first and at that time the only democracy in the Muslim world.
+A liberal constitution was adopted instituting a parliamentary system of government and protections for basic freedoms.
+The constitution also adopted universal suffrage, extending the right to vote to women before many states in Europe.

 The Long Soviet Nightmare

-The Collapse of the Soviet Union and the Nagorno-Karabakh Conflict
+The Collapse of the Soviet Union and the Restoration of Independence

 Azerbaijan's Second Brief Period of Liberalism